Everything You Need to Know About CBD Oil & Related Products

 CBD, otherwise known as Cannabidiol, is a type of cannabinoid, a naturally occurring molecule found in the cannabis plant.
 There are over one hundred cannabinoids in cannabis, however, and for many years it was the psychoactive cannabinoid THC (tetrahydrocannabinol) that hogged the headlines.
 Recently, CBD has also been creating its own stir, thanks to an increase in scientific research and greater interest in the medicinal aspects of the cannabis plant.

-This has meant that thanks to CBD, whole new swathes of the public are trying cannabis-based and hemp products for the first time, without the worry of feeling stoned or failing a drugs test.
+This has meant that whole new swathes of the public are trying cannabis-based and hemp products for the first time, without the worry of feeling stoned or failing a drugs test.

-One of the main confusions when it comes to CBD oil, is whether it is derived from hemp or cannabis, or are they in fact the same thing?
+One of the main confusions when it comes to CBD, is whether it is derived from hemp or cannabis, or are they in fact the same thing?

 CBD is found in Cannabis Sativa, an annual herbaceous flowering plant originating in India, but now grown throughout the world.
 However, go back to the 19th century and the terms hemp and cannabis were interchangeable.